APPENDICES

 Adélaïde, daughter of Manette Renaud, was born in Lafourche Interior Parish in June 1841.
 The Thibodaux priest who recorded the girl's baptism did not give the father's name.

 Mme.
-Constance Renaud died near Baton Rouge in August 1844; she was 75 years old.
+Constance Renaud died near Baton Rouge in August 1844, age 75.
 One wonders if she was Constance Ayeau, mother of William Renaud, fils of Baton Rouge.

-Henri Renaud married Merante Bookvalt and settled in St. Martin Parish by the late 1840s.
+Henri Renaud married Mérante Bookvalt, place and date unrecorded, and settled in St. Martin Parish by the late 1840s.
 Their son Arsène was baptized at the St. Martinville church, St. Martin Parish, age unrecorded, in May 1849.

-Stanislas Désiré Renau or Renaux married Christine Françoise Long or Longue.
+Stanislas, also called Anastasio, Désiré Renau or Renaux married Christine Françoise Long or Longue, place and date unrecorded.
 Their son Caliste Renard was baptized at the Baton Rouge church, East Baton Rouge Parish, age unrecorded, in January 1853.

-Julien Renaud died in St. Martin Parish in September 1854.
-He was only 18 years old.
+Julien Renaud died in St. Martin Parish in September 1854, age 18.

 Célestine, daughter of Espie Renaud and Françoise Damas or Danis, married into the Gradenigo family in St. Landry Parish in May 1860.

 Henri Renaud died in St. Martin Parish in August 1862.
-The priest who recorded Henri's burial did not bother to give his parents' names.
+The priest who recorded the burial did not give any parents' names.
 He probably was the Henry Renaud who served briefly in Company C of the 8th Regiment Louisiana Infantry, raised in St. Martin Parish, which fought in Virginia, Maryland, and Pennsylvania--one of General R. E. Lee's Louisiana Tigers.
 Henry enlisted in Company C at Camp Moore, Louisiana, in June 1861, and followed his regiment to Virginia.
 He was absent sick at Culpeper, Virginia, later that summer, and at Richmond that autumn.
 He was discharged from Confederate service, probably for medical reasons, in early 1862.
-He made his way home, where he died that summer, only 19 years old.
+He made his way home, where he died that summer, age 19.
 One wonders if he was a kinsman of brothers Aristide, fils and Alfred Renaud of the same company.

 Louise Marguerite Renaud married Octave Barios in a civil ceremony in Lafourche Parish in July 1866.
 The parish clerk who recorded the marriage did not give the couple's parents' names.

-Jean Renaud married Charlotte Ledike and settled near Brashear, now Morgan, City, St. Mary Parish, on the lower Atchafalaya, by the late 1860s.
+Jean Renaud married Charlotte Ledike, place and date unrecorded, and settled near Brashear, now Morgan, City, St. Mary Parish, on the lower Atchafalaya, by the late 1860s.

 .